Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5500, in theory, should perform a small bit faster than the Geforce GTX 760 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5500 should be 19% faster than the Geforce GTX 760 in general, due to its greater bandwidth. (explain)

-Texel RateThe Radeon RX 5500 is much (more or less 56%) faster with regards to anisotropic filtering than the Geforce GTX 760. (explain)
+Texel RateThe Radeon RX 5500 is quite a bit (about 56%) more effective at AF than the Geforce GTX 760. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison